Alaskans were left in the dark as money poured into elections last year. Now, that's changing. - Alaska Public Media

 “You’re kidding,” said Amber Lee, who managed the campaigns of two candidates targeted by the Council on Good Government.
 “Wow.”

-GCI’s $100,000 contribution was significant on the scale of Alaska politics, as most legislative candidates raise less than that much over the course of their entire campaigns.
+GCI’s $100,000 contribution was significant on the scale of Alaska politics, as most legislative candidates raise much less over their entire campaigns.
 But it was far from unique: Groups on both sides of last year’s battle for control of the state Legislature spent substantial amounts of money from entities that don’t disclose their donors before the election — or at all.

-But starting this year, that practice will be banned: A citizens initiative approved in November requires groups trying to influence the election of candidates to disclose the “true source” of all their donations greater than $2,000.
+But starting this year, that practice will be banned.
+A citizens initiative approved in November requires groups trying to influence candidate elections to disclose the “true source” of all donations greater than $2,000.

 “Getting this information from IRS tax documents in February, for money that was spent to influence Alaska voters in a November-of-last-year election, does nothing for voters,” said Shea Siegert, who managed the successful initiative campaign.
 “That is the problem that Ballot Measure 2 aimed to fix.”